Digital Marketing Agency | SEO, Paid Social & PPC

 Importance of Keywords in Paid Search

-These are the changes and developments in how keywords are used in digital marketing and search engine optimization over time.
-This evolution has been influenced by shifts in search engine algorithms, user behaviour, and technological advancements.
+This is the change and development in respect to how keywords are used over time in digital marketing and search engine optimization.
+Changes in algorithms, user behavior, and technological development have molded the evolution.

 The Mechanisms of Keywords Through History

-For instance, phrases like “best sushi restaurant,” “best sushi restaurant in Chicago,” and “best sushi in Chicago” were treated as distinct concepts.
-This approach allowed us to target how people think and search.
+For example, “best sushi restaurant,” “best sushi restaurant in Chicago,” and “best sushi in Chicago” were all considered different concepts.
+In this way, we really targeted how people think and search.

 Historically, keywords acted as our guides in the bidding process whenever a user entered a query.
 Depending on the bid and quality score, we obtained an ad rank that determined the ad’s placement on the search engine results page (SERP).